Flexpa Link

 - endpointstring

-.
-Providing this value skips the search-and-select health plan step in the authorization flow.
+Providing this value skips the search-and-select health plan step in the authentication flow.
 This value

 also overrides the same-named value provided to the Create step.